10 Steps for Doing Short Term Missions Trips Well

 - Graphic Design

-Ask yourself, what will be your sustainable impact?
+Ask yourself, what will your sustainable impact be?
+Focus on things that will outlast you.

 You’re not going to save the world in the 4.5 days you have on the ground, nor should you try.

-This is messy, challenging, work, but if you look close enough you just might find some grace and hope trickling through.
+This is messy, challenging, work, but if you look close enough you just might find some grace and hope trickling through the resilience of the people.

 6. Ask about cultural and social norms before you go and respect them

-Just because you are white or a Westerner doesn’t mean you are superior or you have all the answers.
-In fact you probably don’t.
-And the ones you think of will probably have been tried a hundred times already.
+Just because you are a Westerner doesn’t mean you’re superior and can solve all their problems.
+Try to understand the why behind how the culture is versus judging it.
 Wear the long skirt.
 Eat the strange food.
 Learn a few words of their local language.
 Build relationships by not offending people.
 Follow the rules of your hosts even if you don’t understand them.

 Don’t look down on them as “less educated” or not as knowledgeable if they don’t carry your same degree or accolades.